TVH PID filtering and Continuity Counter errors

 I am attaching TVH trace (mpegts and linuxdvb enabled).

-Updated by Luis Alves 13 days ago
+Updated by Luis Alves about 3 years ago

 Usually PID filtering is handled by the linux dvb subsystem and not by tvheadend.